ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/07-summary-analysis.md

     Therefore the relative order of equal elements will be preserved.

     However, Selection sort is not stable, and this is because it can swap over long distances.
-    For example, if we Selection sort the array [2,2,1], then the first swap (putting 1 into the first position) will change the relative order between the first and the second 2.
+    See the example below for an explanation why it is not stable.

 Adaptivity
-:   Insertion sort is *adaptive*, because its best-case complexity is better than its worst-case.
+:   Insertion sort is *adaptive*, because its best-case behaviour is much better than its worst-case.
     If the list is almost sorted, Insertion sort is way much faster than if the list is completely unsorted.

-    Bubble sort and Selection sort however, are not adaptive -- they are always quadratic regardless of the input array.
+    Bubble sort and Selection sort however, are not adaptive -- they always perform the same number of comparisons regardless of the input array.

 Here is a summary table of the categorisations.